influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/mutexHolding.md

 withHolder(holder)
 ```

-Holder is a reference to the object which holds the Mutex.
-Holding Scenario:
-  1. Current workflow's NodeID which is holding the lock.
-     e.g: ${NodeID}
-Waiting Scenario:
-  1. Current workflow or other workflow NodeID which is holding the lock.
+"Holder is a reference to the object which holds the Mutex.
+Holding Scenario:\n  1.
+Current workflow's NodeID which is holding the lock.\n     e.g: ${NodeID}\nWaiting Scenario:\n  1.
+Current workflow or other workflow NodeID which is holding the lock.\n     e.g: ${WorkflowName}/${NodeID}"
-     e.g: ${WorkflowName}/${NodeID}

 ### fn withMutex